-Another realistic detail to have around an office shed is garbage cans (aka garbage bins depending on where you are from).
-Martin’s are 3D printed but they can also be obtained from sets sold at hobby stores.
-First spray them with a coat of acrylic metal paint, then apply the same black wash as on the AC units.
+Another realistic detail to have around an office shed is garbage cans (a.k.a. garbage bins, depending on where you are from).
+Martin’s are 3D printed, but they can also be obtained from sets sold at hobby stores.
+First he sprays them with a coat of acrylic metal paint, then applies the same black wash as on the AC units.

 GAS AND ELECTRIC UTILITY METER SETS

 Martin feels these are essential.
-Paint them gray, then paint the meter white.
-When the acrylic white is dry, apply a drop of water to give the effect of a curved glass cover over the meter.
+He paints them gray, then paints the meter white.
+When the acrylic white is dry, he applies a drop of water to give the effect of a curved glass cover over the meter.

 ASSEMBLY OF DETAILS

 After all the pieces have been detailed, it’s time to assemble them on the office building.
-Glue the AC unit in place using fast-set glue, then put a drop of oil paint under the AC and add thinner to create streaks.
+Martin glues the AC unit in place using fast-set glue, then puts a drop of oil paint under the AC and adds thinner to create streaks.

 He then drills a hole in the wall to fasten the incoming gas pipe.
 When all the details have been added, Martin places the building in his layout, in this case at the lumber loading station.
 Small details make all the difference!